its-aleezA/ai-powered-thalassemia-screening/docs/Thalassaemia-Model-Report.md

 The project includes a complete pipeline for training, evaluating, and interpreting the model.
 ### Training Scripts
-The main training and evaluation logic is contained in the Jupyter notebooks:
+The main training and evaluation logic is contained in the Jupyter notebook:
-- notebooks/03_model_training.ipynb: Compares multiple classifiers and performs hyperparameter tuning.
+- Comparison of multiple classifiers and performs hyperparameter tuning.
-- notebooks/04_model_evaluation.ipynb: Contains the final evaluation, threshold optimization, and SHAP analysis.
+- The final evaluation, threshold optimization, and SHAP analysis.
 ### Hyperparameter Tuning
 The final XGBoost model was optimized using a focus on recall and a custom class weight to address imbalance:
 ```python